vamshireddy903/Observability/day-2/readme.md

                       --zones=us-east-1a,us-east-1b \
                       --without-nodegroup
 ```
+Explanation:

+eksctl create cluster → Creates a new Amazon EKS (Elastic Kubernetes Service) cluster.

+--name=observability → The name of the cluster will be “observability”.

+--region=us-east-1 → Deploys the cluster in AWS region us-east-1.

+--zones=us-east-1a,us-east-1b → Uses two Availability Zones for high availability.

+--without-nodegroup → Creates only the control plane, no worker nodes yet.

+✅ So after this command, the EKS control plane (API server, etcd, etc.) is up, but no EC2 worker nodes exist

 ```bash
 eksctl utils associate-iam-oidc-provider \
     --region us-east-1 \
     --cluster observability \
     --approve
 ```

+Explanation:

+- OIDC (OpenID Connect) provider allows your cluster’s service accounts to use IAM roles.
+- This enables fine-grained permissions for pods (via IAM Roles for Service Accounts — IRSA).

+✅ This command links your EKS cluster to an AWS-managed OIDC identity provider, which is required for using IAM roles at the pod level.

 ```bash
 eksctl create nodegroup --cluster=observability \
                         --region=us-east-1 \